Bisulfite: Structure

 The bisulfite anion exists in solution as a mixture of two tautomers.
-One tautomer has the proton attached to one of the three oxygen centers.
+One tautomer has the proton attached to one of the three oxygen atoms.
 In the second tautomer the proton resides on sulfur.
 The S-protonated tautomer has C3v symmetry.
 The O-protonated tautomer has only Cs symmetry.

 Reactions

 Tautomerization

 There exist two tautomers of bisulfite.
 They interconvert readily but can be characterized individually by various spectroscopic methods.
 They have been observed by 17O NMR spectroscopy: